 Wright was required to take a field sobriety test after the officers detected the smell of alcohol.
 The actor was taken into custody on suspicion of driving under the influence.
-He’s since been seen in a drunk and/or substance influenced state.
+He’s since been seen off and on, in a drunk and/or substance influenced state.

 When asked what it takes to play characters who are like this, Wright draws on his own experiences, “What makes drugs and alcohol appealing to those in show business?” asks Wright.
 “Is it the feeling that it gives you?
 Is it the effect of being ‘ready’ for anything?
 As schedules are jam packed and appearances are many, there seems to be a need for some type of mojo in order to cope with it all.”

 “But what’s the answer?” the actor continues.
 “The answer is love, love, love.
 Love is how we all can move forward.”